A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Introduction

-In this paper, we will present the multiscale continuous Galerkin (MSCG) method to simulate wave propagation problems for structured materials.
-This method is an extension of the hybridized continuous Galerkin method introduced in \cite{cockburn2007locally} and the hybridized multiscale DG method \cite{nguyen2013hybridized}.
+In this paper, we present the multiscale continuous Galerkin (MSCG) method to simulate wave propagation problems on structured materials.
+This method is an extension of the hybridized continuous Galerkin method (CG) introduced in \cite{cockburn2007locally} and the hybridized multiscale DG method \cite{nguyen2013hybridized}.
 The multiscale CG method possesses considerable advantages over other simulation methods.
-First, the multiscale discretization produces a significantly smaller global linear system than that of other numerical methods owing to the multilevel static condensation of degrees of freedom.
-Second, for a variety of problems it exploits repetitive patterns or structure to rapidly construct the global linear system by solving a small number of subproblems.
-As a result, the method can provide fast and accurate simulations of acoustic and electromagnetic wave problems on an unprecedented scale, where current numerical methods fail to resolve.
+First, the multiscale discretization results in a significantly smaller global linear system than that of the original problem, owing to static condensation of all the degrees of freedom corresponding to the domain interiors.
+Second, it exploits repetitive patterns in the structure to rapidly construct the global linear system by only solving a small number of local subproblems.
+As a result, the method provides fast and accurate simulations of wave propagation in structured media beyond the capabilities of current numerical methods.

-Furthermore, we will also consider the simulation and robust design of wave propagation problems in the presence of fabrication uncertainties and design tolerances.
-For complicated 2d and 3d structures the interaction of acoustic and electromagnetic waves with heterogeneous materials is in general non-intuitive, and small perturbations in the microscopic structure can lead to significant disparities in the performance of the device.
-To that end, we augment the MSCG method with the following ingredients: (1) a reference domain formulation \cite{persson2009discontinuous} that allows us to treat geometric errors and manufacturing uncertainties in a consistent manner; (2) a reduced basis approximation \cite{noor1980reduced,prud2002reliable,barrault2004empirical,nguyen2008multiscale,rozza2008reduced,phuong2013static,huynh2013static} at the subdomain level that drastically accelerates the solution of the parametrized local subproblems; (3) an adjoint technique for computing gradients of an output functional; and (4) a model and variance reduction technique \cite{vidal2015model,vidal2016empirical} that enables the accelerated computation of statistical outputs by exploiting the statistical correlation between the MSCG method and the reduced basis approximation.
+Furthermore, we also consider the simulation and optimization of wave propagation problems in the presence of fabrication uncertainties.
+For complicated structures the interaction of electromagnetic waves with heterogeneous materials can be very sensitive to geometry, thus small perturbations in the microscopic structure may significantly degrade the performance of the device.
+To that end, we augment the MSCG method with the following ingredients: (1) a reference domain formulation \cite{persson2009discontinuous} that allows us to treat geometric variability; (2) a reduced basis approximation \cite{barrault2004empirical,prud2002reliable,rozza2008reduced} at the subdomain level \cite{phuong2013static,huynh2013static} that drastically accelerates the solution of the parametrized local subproblems; (3) an adjoint technique for computing gradients of an output functional; and (4) a model and variance reduction technique \cite{vidal2015model,vidal2016empirical} that enables the accelerated computation of statistical outputs by exploiting the statistical correlation between the MSCG solution and the reduced basis approximation.